Universiteit Leiden

 Molecular virology

-Viruses are specialized in abusing the infrastructure of their host cell for the benefit of the replication and expression of the viral genome and the production of new virus particles.
-On many levels, viruses are also engaged in a molecular arms race with their host cell, during which viruses time and again manage to evade or disrupt cellular defence mechanisms.
-While doing so, viruses with an RNA genome can benefit from a special feature: a high mutation frequency that essentially renders the viral progeny a ‘swarm of mutants’ (known as ‘quasi-species’).
-Although this would perhaps appear to be disadvantageous, RNA viruses employ this genetic variation to escape from, for example, the immune system of the host or antiviral therapy.
-Furthermore, it can enable them to adapt to new host species, a relevant phenomenon as many (re)emerging viruses are transferred from animal reservoirs (zoonotic infections).
-Basic knowledge regarding virus replication and evolution can be used to develop novel antiviral strategies, which will be essential to prepare ourselves for future virus outbreaks.
+Viruses are highly specialized in exploiting the host cell’s infrastructure and metabolism to support their own replication.
+On many levels, viruses are also engaged in a molecular arms race with their host cell, during which viruses time and again manage to evade or disrupt cellular defense mechanisms.
+Viruses with an RNA genome exhibit a high mutation frequency.
+Although this would appear to be a disadvantage, they employ their genetic variation to escape from, for example, the host’s immune system or antiviral therapy.
+Furthermore, this feature can facilitate adaptation to new host species, a relevant phenomenon as many (re)emerging viruses are transferred from animal reservoirs (zoonotic infections).
+A detailed understanding of viral replication mechanisms and evolutionary processes is essential for the development of novel antiviral strategies—an effort that is critical for preparedness against future viral outbreaks.

 Academic career